It was a week wherein oil futures closed above $40 and gas prices moved northward too.

 The MVP pipeline system, with a diameter of upto 42 inches, is expected to have a transmission capacity of about 2 billion cubic feet (Bcf) per day to markets in several regions of the United States.
 It stretches approximately 303 miles from the north-western West Virginia to Southern Virginia as an interstate pipeline regulated by the Federal Energy Regulatory Commission (FERC).
 (Equitrans' MVP Project Construction Suspended By Court)

 The following table shows the price movement of some the major oil and gas players over past week and during the last six months.

 Company Last Week Last 6 Months

-The Energy Select Sector SPDR — a popular way to track energy companies — lost 1.9% last week.
-The worst performer was offshore driller Transocean RIG whose stock slumped 8.1%.
+The Energy Select Sector SPDR — a popular way to track energy companies — soared 17.1% last week.
+The best performer was refiner Valero Energy VLO whose stock surged 33.4%.

-For the longer term, over six months, the sector tracker has lost 13%.Transocean was the major loser during the period also, experiencing a 33.6% price decline.
+For the longer term, over six months, the sector tracker is up a marginal 0.3%.
+Another downstream operator, Marathon Petroleum MPC was this major gainer during the period, experiencing a 34.4% price appreciation.

 What’s Next in the Energy World?

-As global oil consumption gradually ticks up from the depths of coronavirus, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
+With rapidly rising new coronavirus cases around the world leading to the reimposition of lockdowns and the looming threat of another bout of oil demand weakness, market participants will be closely tracking the regular releases to watch for signs that could validate a revival.
 In this context, the U.S.government’s statistics on oil and natural gas — one of the few solid indicators that comes out regularly — will be on energy traders' radar.
 Data on rig count from energy service firm Baker Hughes, which is a pointer to trends in U.S. crude production, is also closely followed.